Less is More: Pay Less Attention in Vision Transformers: Experiments

 \subsection{Ablation Studies}

-\textbf{Effect of the architecture design.} To explore the effect of our architecture design principle in LIT, we conduct experiments on ImageNet and compare the architecture of LIT with two recent HVTs: PVT-S~\cite{pvt} and Swin-Ti~\cite{swin}.
+\paragraph{Effect of the architecture design.} To explore the effect of our architecture design principle in LIT, we conduct experiments on ImageNet and compare the architecture of LIT with two recent HVTs: PVT-S~\cite{pvt} and Swin-Ti~\cite{swin}.
 The results are shown in Table~\ref{tab:ablation_blk}.
 In general, our architecture improves baseline PVT-S by 0.6\% in Top-1 accuracy while using less FLOPs (3.6G v.s.
 3.8G).
 For Swin-Ti, our method reduces the FLOPs by 0.4G while achieving on par performance.
 It is also worth noting that the total number of parameters is reduced for both PVT-S and Swin-Ti.
-The overall performance demonstrates the effectiveness of the proposed architecture.
+The overall performance demonstrates the effectiveness of the proposed architecture, which also emphasizes the minor benefits of the early MSAs in PVT and Swin.

-\textbf{Effect of deformable token merging.} To verify the effectiveness of our proposed DTM strategy, we replace the default patch merging scheme in PVT-S and Swin-Ti with DTM and train the models on ImageNet.
+\paragraph{Effect of deformable token merging.} To verify the effectiveness of our proposed DTM strategy, we replace the default patch merging scheme in PVT-S and Swin-Ti with DTM and train the models on ImageNet.
 The results are shown in Table~\ref{tab:ablation_dtm}.
 We observe that for both models, DTM introduces negligible FLOPs and parameters while improving PVT-S and Swin-Ti by 0.7\% and 0.3\% in terms of the Top-1 accuracy, respectively.
 Furthermore, we visualize the learned offsets in Figure~\ref{fig:dtm_vis}.
-As it shows, unlike previous uniform patch merging strategy where sampled locations are limited within the green rectangle, our DTM adaptively merges patches according to objects' scales and shapes (\eg, koala leg, keyboard, cat tail).
+As it shows, unlike previous uniform patch merging strategy where sampled locations are limited within the green rectangle, our DTM adaptively merges patches according to objects' scales and shapes (\eg, koala leg, cat tail).
 This again emphasizes the power of LIT to accommodate various geometric transformations.